thomson08/Report/syllabus-long.md

 After completing this course, students will be able to

+- use an interactive theorem prover (Lean) to program proofs in discrete mathemtics
 - explain how interpreters for functional and imperative programming languages work
 - use a context-free grammar and a parser generator such as BNFC
 - explain syntax and semantics of various calculi and programming languages
 - understand lambda-calculus as a foundation of programming languages and the concepts of operational and denotational semantics
 - explain various features of programming languages based on the computational model of term-rewriting
-- define and prove basic properties of term-rewriting systems
-- understand the significance of abstract and algebraic data types and their relationship to universal algebra
+- understand the significance of abstract and algebraic data types
-- explain the basic principles of program verification
-- use well-founded orders in termination proofs of simple programs
-- use invariants in partial correctness proof of simple programs
+- depending on the available time various theoretical topics will be introduced (program verification, term-rewriting systems, use of well-founded orders in termination proofs, use of invariants in partial correctness proofs)
-- write Haskell programs that use recursion over algebraic data types

 Moreover, students will be able to acquire the basic ideas of advanced topics such as theorem proving, dependent types and mathematics as a specification and programming language.